Croc (series): Croc 2 (1999)

 Croc 2 is the sequel to the above game, also developed by Argonaut, and published by Fox Interactive for the PlayStation in 1999 and Microsoft Windows the following year.
 It was also published in Japan by Koei for the PlayStation as Croc Adventure.

 Croc finds a message in a bottle, from two crocodiles looking for their son.
 King Rufus reads the message and believes that the senders are Croc's parents; thus, the Gobbos decide to help Croc find them by catapulting him to the Mainland.
 However, Croc will also have to defeat Baron Dante again and rescue Professor Gobbo, as the Dantinis have kidnapped him shortly after resurrecting the Baron.

 Handheld series

 Croc (2000)

 Croc is an alternative telling of Croc: Legend of the Gobbos.
 It was developed by Virtucraft and published by THQ for the Game Boy Color in 2000.

 Unlike the original game, this version is a 2D platform game.

 Croc 2 (2001)

 Croc 2 for the Game Boy Color is an alternative telling of the sequel, similar to its predecessor.
-It was developed by Natsume and published by THQ in 2001.
+It was developed by Natsume Co., Ltd. and published by THQ in 2001.

 The game plays from a top-down perspective and involves platforming, action-adventure, and puzzle solving.